 (Available from the EDSITEment-reviewed American Presidents at the Miller Center, University of Virginia)

 Every four years in the third week of January, Pennsylvania Avenue in Washington, D.C., is lined with chilly spectators and red, white, and blue bunting.
 Americans arrive by the hundreds of thousands to watch the official procession slowly making its way to the Capitol building, where the newly elected or re-elected president will take the oath of office and be sworn in for the next four years. in 2008, record numbers came to witness the swearing in of the first African American president, Barack Obama.
-There is great anticipation for the second inaugural of the President Obama on Jan.
-21, 2013.*
+There is great anticipation for the inauguration of Donald Trump.

 As President Clinton's former speechwriter Ted Widmer notes in an article "So Help Me God", the nation looks forward to the processions and the parades, "the jets streaking overhead, the swearing-in ceremony—and then, of course, the inaugural address, when the most powerful man in the world elucidates his vision for the next four years of history.
 What's not to love?"